dewancse/model-discovery-tool/README.md

 ![Example Docker-1 session](public/img/docker-1.png)

-*An example Docker setup session, where the user will click "Quick Deploy" to begin the session.*
+*An example Docker setup session, where the user will click "Quick Deploy" to begin with a session.*

 ![Example Docker-2 session](public/img/docker-2.png)